jordanribera/vga-passthrough/README.md

 $ lspci
 ```

-From this list you will need to make note of the device IDs for the GPUs you are working with.
+From this list you will need to make note of the device IDs for the GPUs you are

-For Radeon cards:
+working with.
 ```
-$ lspci -nn | grep ATI
+$ lspci | grep VGA
+0a:00.0 VGA compatible controller: NVIDIA Corporation GP106 [GeForce GTX 1060 6GB] (rev a1)
-43:00.0 VGA compatible controller: Advanced Micro Devices, Inc. [AMD/ATI] Ellesmere [Radeon Pro WX 5100] 43:00.1 Audio device: Advanced Micro Devices, Inc. [AMD/ATI] Ellesmere [Radeon RX 580]
+43:00.0 VGA compatible controller: Advanced Micro Devices, Inc. [AMD/ATI] Ellesmere [Radeon Pro WX 5100]
 ```

-For GeForce cards:
+The first value on each of those lines represents the pci-e bus and slot for
+that device.
+In addition to the bus/slot, we will also need the device IDs for
+the cards in those slots.
 ```
-$ lspci -nn | grep NVIDIA
+$ lspci -s a0:00 -nn
-0b:00.0 VGA compatible controller: NVIDIA Corporation GP106 [GeForce GTX 1060 6GB] (rev a1)
+0a:00.0 VGA compatible controller [0300]: NVIDIA Corporation GP106 [GeForce GTX 1060 6GB] [10de:1c03] (rev a1)
-0b:00.1 Audio device: NVIDIA Corporation GP106 High Definition Audio Controller (rev a1)
+0a:00.1 Audio device [0403]: NVIDIA Corporation GP106 High Definition Audio Controller [10de:10f1] (rev a1)

+$ lspci -s 43:00 -nn
+43:00.0 VGA compatible controller [0300]: Advanced Micro Devices, Inc. [AMD/ATI] Ellesmere [Radeon Pro WX 5100] [1002:67c7]
+43:00.1 Audio device [0403]: Advanced Micro Devices, Inc. [AMD/ATI] Ellesmere [Radeon RX 580] [1002:aaf0]
 ```

+There are a few things to take note of in this output.
+The first is the fact
+that there are two devices present on each slot.
+Any GPU with HDMI or
+DisplayPort outputs will also have an audio device since those connections
+carry audio in addition to video.
+The second thing is the device IDs, which
+appear in brackets at the end of each line.

-Make a note of the IDs and bus designations for both virtual devices (VGA controller and audio device) associated with your guest GPU:
+Make a note of the IDs and bus designations for both virtual devices
+(VGA controller and audio device) associated with your guest GPU:
 ```
 VGAPT_VGA_ID='10de:1401'
 VGAPT_VGA_AUDIO_ID='10de:0fba'
-VGAPT_VGA_BUS=01:00.0
-VGAPT_VGA_AUDIO_BUS=01:00.1
+VGAPT_VGA_BUS=0a:00.0
+VGAPT_VGA_AUDIO_BUS=0a:00.1
 ```

 ## Banish the guest GPU
-In order to make use of the guest GPU in our virtual machine, we need to ensure that the host operating system doesn't latch onto it.
-To avoid this, we bind the vfio driver to the guest gpu at boot (using the IDs noted above):
+In order to make use of the guest GPU in our virtual machine, we need to ensure
+that the host operating system doesn't latch onto it.
+To avoid this, we bind the
+vfio driver to the guest gpu at boot (using the IDs noted above):
 ```
 $ echo options vfio-pci ids=$VGAPT_VGA_ID,$VGAPT_VGA_AUDIO_ID > /etc/modprobe.d/vfio.conf
 $ printf "vfio\nvfio_pci\n" > /etc/modules-load.d/vfio.conf
 $ update-initramfs -u
 ```

-Reboot the host machine and then verify that the vfio driver is binding properly.
-Using `lspci -v` and finding the guest GPU in the output will tell us which driver is in use:
+Reboot the host machine and then verify that the vfio driver is binding
+properly.
+Using `lspci -v` and finding the guest GPU in the output will tell us
+which driver is in use:
 ```
-$ lspci -v
+$ lspci -s 0a:00 -v
-...
-0b:00.0 VGA compatible controller: NVIDIA Corporation GP106 [GeForce GTX 1060 6GB] (rev a1) (prog-if 00 [VGA controller])
+0a:00.0 VGA compatible controller: NVIDIA Corporation GP106 [GeForce GTX 1060 6GB] (rev a1) (prog-if 00 [VGA controller])
 	Subsystem: eVga.com.
 Corp.
 GP106 [GeForce GTX 1060 6GB]
 	Flags: fast devsel, IRQ 145, NUMA node 0
 	Memory at fa000000 (32-bit, non-prefetchable) [size=16M]